jeskaj/dance-diary-terminal-app/README.md

 ![Student Menu](docs/student-menu.png)

-If any input is provided other than 1, 2, 3, 4 or 0, the user is advised to try again (as shows above for Main Menu) and the Student Menu is immediately presented again.
+If any input is provided other than 1, 2, 3, 4 or 0, the user is advised to try again (as shown above for Main Menu) and the Student Menu is immediately presented again.

 *NOTE: For the purposes of T1A3 assignment submission, the application contains some dummy student data to allow for easy testing.
 All names and contact details are ficticious.*